Turbonalle/Push_Swap/README.md

-Push Swap
+PUSH SWAP

-In this project you're supposed to take in numbers as an input and put them in a stack, where the first argument will be the top of the stack.
+In this project you're supposed to create an algorithm that sorts a stack with the help of a second empty stack.

-SUMMARY
+RULES

 Input:
 - Numbers as arguments